Shiro (kickboxer)

 Shiro Matsumoto (松本志朗, Matsumoto Shirō), better known by his ring name Shiro, is a Japanese Muay Thai fighter and kickboxer.
-He currently competes in the bantamweight division of RISE.
+He currently competes in the bantamweight division of RISE, where he is the inaugural and current RISE Bantamweight World champion.

 Shiro is the 2020 RISE DoA Bantamweight tournament winner, the 2021 RISE DoA Super Flyweight tournament runner-up and the 2019 RISE World Series tournament runner-up.
 As a muay thai fighter, he held the Rangsit Stadium International Bantamweight championship and the ISKA Muay Thai World Bantamweight championship.